Ready to Leave Pro? (Webinar)

 MRIO is Bigger and Better

 The new version of IMPLAN comes with a few great improvements to Multi-Regional Input-Output (MRIO).
 First off, it is now multi-angular.
 In IMPLAN Pro, MRIO allowed users to observe the ripple effects of impacts which are occurring in a specific economy throughout its neighboring economies.
 However, when doing this, the software is unable to let users observe any Direct Effects upon economies besides that in which the original Impact is occurring.
 Basically, you could link two Regions, but Events could only occur in one of them.
 So, despite offering insights into multiple economies, MRIO analyses were limited to a singular, outward perspective.
 Now, different Events can be entered in multiple linked Regions via MRIO.
-Using the Filters on the Results screen allows for the examination of the intricacies of these complicated analyses
+Using the Filters on the Results screen allows for the examination of the intricacies of these complicated analyses.

 The IMPLAN Product Team is always working on improvements to reduce the time necessary for large MRIO projects to run.
 Both Versions 5.16 and 6.2 brought performance enhancements to the run time.
 Now, more Events can be run in more Regions.